This study guide reveals the name of Yahweh in the New Testament. It also includes key highlights regarding “the Lord” from previous posts.

 Psalm 34:3 O magnify Yahweh with me and let us exalt his name together

-Invoking the name of Yahweh is an act of faith and reliance on the God of our Salvation.
 Consider the Commandment that was declared in Exodus 20:7, “Thou shalt not take the name of Yahweh thy God in vain.”

-This commandment warns against misusing or abusing Yahweh’s name, or using it in a false, deceptive, or profane manner (Ezekiel 36:20-23).
+This commandment cautions against misusing or abusing the name of Yahweh, as well as using it in a false, deceptive, or profane manner (Ezekiel 36:20-23).

-- In many cultures, it is considered disrespectful for a child to refer to their father by his first name.
-Calling upon the name, Yahweh, is an act of reverence and obedience in accordance with His divine instruction; human traditions must not be used to create a barrier that overrides this spiritual decree.
+- Calling upon the name of Yahweh is an act of reverence and obedience in accordance with His divine instruction; human traditions must not be used to create a barrier that overrides this spiritual decree.

 - The practice of refraining from pronouncing Yahweh’s name (Strong’s reference H3068) was widespread during and after the Babylonian exile of the people of Judea.